ivangfr/springboot-rsocket-webflux-aop/README.md

 #### movie-server

 Docker native image builds and starts up successfully.
-However, it doesn't accept connections when using JVM version of `movie-client-ui` and `movie-client-shell`.
+However, it doesn't accept connections even using JVM version of `movie-client-ui` and `movie-client-shell`.

 #### movie-client-ui